jbrown2155/Blockchain-with-Python/README.md

   - **Mac Users:** Run the following command: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`.

-  - **Windows Users:** Creating symlinks is not supported by default on Windows, only reading them, so Windows users must perform the following steps:

-    - Open up Git-Bash as an administrator (right-click on Git-Bash in the start menu).

-    - Within `bash`, run the command `export MSYS=winsymlinks:nativestrict`.

-    - Run the following command: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`.

   - Test that you can run the `./derive` script properly, by running the following command.

     - ```